 A crucial step will be finding your photographic niche.
 There’s a wide array of subjects to choose from.
-You could focus on personal portraits, fashion and culture photography, news and celebrities, or travel, nature and wildlife.
+You could focus on personal portraits, fashion and culture photography, news and celebrities, or travel.
+But in Alaska you might want to focus on nature and wildlife.
 Assuming you already have a professional-level camera, you’ll just need some great editing software and to build a website showing off your portfolio and listing your prices and services.
 With a bit of talent and determination, you could be snapping your way to success in no time!

 Frozen foods are a growing $35 billion industry, and there’s no reason you can’t get a piece of the pie.
 Get it?
-Pies will likely be among the frozen foods you’ll offer as part of your business, along with cakes, ice cream, pizzas, sausages, and seafood.
+Pies will likely be among your products, along with cakes, ice cream, pizzas, sausages, and seafood.
 Or you might decide to focus on a single segment or market niche, such as healthy dinners.

 Either way, a crucial step to getting your frozen foods firm up and running will be ensuring you obtain all the necessary licenses and permits for a food business.
 The last thing you want is to wrack up hefty fines and possibly face being shut down for violations.

 One great advantage of a frozen foods business is that you can run the business almost entirely from your home.
 With delivery apps, the groceries will come straight to your door.
 You can cook up all your offerings in your kitchen before freezing them, lay out the full menu on your appealing website and finally ship your goods directly to customers.
 The hard part will be standing out from the competition, and that’s where the entrepreneur in you will need to make her mark.